-3. Keep the cooking temperature low enough so the oil doesn’t smoke (or mist).
-You may also want to experiment with oils that smoke at higher temperatures, like peanut or other nut oils, though some people don’t like the taste.
+4. Keep the cooking temperature low enough so the oil doesn’t smoke (or mist).
+You may also want to experiment with oils that smoke at higher temperatures, like peanut or other nut oils (though traditionalists may argue that it changes the taste).

 We also flipped our question to the always-helpful Help A Reporter Out network of experts and interested bystanders.
 Suggestions include:

 - Cook your latkes outside if you have outdoor space and an electric frying pan or grill (throw a pan on top of the grill rack).
-Variation: Freeze, defrost, and reheat for Hannuakh.
+Variation: Freeze, defrost, and reheat for Hannukah.

 - Top your frying pan with an odor-absorbing splatter screen containing a layer of carbon fabric sandwiched between two metal mesh screens.